Shorter Oxford English Dictionary

 The Shorter Oxford English Dictionary (SOED) is an English language dictionary published by the Oxford University Press.
 The SOED is a two-volume abridgement of the twenty-volume Oxford English Dictionary (OED).
+It retains the historical dictionary focus of the full OED, but does not include any words which were obsolete before 1700 except those used by Shakespeare, Milton, Spenser, and the King James Bible.

 Print editions

-Prequel
+Development

-The first editor, William Little, worked on the book from 1902 until his death in 1922.
-The dictionary was completed by H. W. Fowler, Jessie Coulson, and C. T. Onions.
-An abridgement of the complete work was contemplated from 1879, when the Oxford University Press took over from the Philological Society on what was then known as A New English Dictionary on Historical Principles.
+An abridgement of the OED was contemplated from 1879, when the Oxford University Press took over from the Philological Society on what was then known as A New English Dictionary on Historical Principles.
 However, no action was taken until 1902, when the work was begun by William Little, a fellow of Corpus Christi College, Oxford.
 He laboured until his death in 1922, at which point he had completed "A" to "T", and "V".
-The remaining letters were completed by H. W. Fowler ("U", "X", "Y", and "Z") and Mrs. E. A. Coulson (Jessie Coulson) ("W") under the direction of C. T. Onions, who succeeded Little as editor.
+The remaining letters were completed by H. W. Fowler ("U", "X", "Y", and "Z") and Jessie Coulson ("W") under the direction of C. T. Onions, who succeeded Little as editor.
 Onions wrote that SOED was "to present in miniature all the features of the principal work" and to be "a quintessence of those vast materials" in the complete OED.
+Coulson was not credited for her contribution until the second edition.

 First edition

 The first edition was published in February 1933.
+The authors included Jessie Coulson and she was the first woman to be credited for her work on a version of the OED.
 It was reprinted in March and April of that year and again in 1934.